SKKUAutoLab/ETSS-06-Anomaly/README.md

 For the TAD dataset, please download extracted features from this [repository](https://github.com/ktr-hubrt/WSAL)

 For the UCA dataset, please download it from this [repository](https://github.com/Xuange923/Surveillance-Video-Understanding)

+For the PreVAD dataset, please download it from this [repository](https://github.com/Kamino666/LaGoVAD-PreVAD)

 ### 2.4.
 Dashcam Traffic Anomaly Detection Datasets
 For ROL and DoTA datasets, please download them from this [repository](https://github.com/monjurulkarim/risky_object)